ChenHuaLab/CEGA/README.md

 -T	(double) initial lower bound upper bound (defalut:10000.0 100.0 10000000.0).

-Set the initial value and range of divergence time.
+Set the initial value and range of divergence time (Unit: generation).
 CEGA will estimate T under these constraints.
 For two species of long-term divergence time, providing additional information on T can help to infer global parameters more accurately.

 -t	(int) thread number (default: 1).